The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The quark- potential in the Rindler-AdS space

 Remarkably, the critical acceleration coincides exactly with the parameter that appears in the Rindler-AdS metric~\eqref{eq:rindler-ads:metric}, i.e. $a_{\rm crit} = a_c$.
 The proper acceleration~\eqref{eq:rindler-ads:acceleration} is always greater than or equal to $a_c$.
 Thus, the Rindler-AdS coordinate system naturally covers only the worldlines of super-critical (and, asymptotically, critical) observers.
 The parameter $a_c$ in the metric therefore has a clear physical interpretation: it sets both the AdS curvature scale $\R$ and the minimal acceleration required for an observer to possess a horizon and a well-defined temperature in AdS.

 Using~\eqref{eq:rindler-ads:acceleration}, one can obtain a final expression for the local temperature:

 Remarkably, this is precisely the same expression as for an accelerated detector in flat Rindler space, despite the non-zero curvature of AdS.
-The horizon at $\xi=0$ possesses a Hawking temperature $\TH$, defined via its surface gravity.
+The horizon at $\xi=0$ possesses the Hawking temperature $\TH$, defined via its surface gravity.
 For the Rindler-AdS metric, one finds $\TH = a_c/(2\pi)= 1/(2\pi\R)$, so the local temperature~\eqref{eq:rindler-ads:temperature} can then be written as

-which is exactly the Tolman-Ehrenfest law for temperature distribution in a static gravitational field.
+which is exactly the Tolman--Ehrenfest law for temperature distribution in a static gravitational field.
 Thus, while the horizon itself has a fixed temperature $\TH$, an accelerated observer at finite $\xi$ experiences a higher local temperature due to gravitational redshift.